10 engaging examples of white papers that aren’t PDFs

 How can I create a visually immersive white paper?

 With Shorthand, you can build white papers as gorgeous as the examples below using our white paper template layouts.
-Get started using our built-in templates, or use our simple drag-and-drop sections to build out your own original design.
+Get started using our built-in free templates, or use our simple drag-and-drop sections to build out your own original design.
 No code or web design required.

 10 great white paper examples